hypnoscope/let-s-code-an-indie-game/episode_22/README.md

-#Let's Code and Indie Game - Episode 21 - Timers
+#Let's Code and Indie Game - Episode 22 - iFrames

 ##What's Covered

-In this episode we introduce a timer class and use it to remove our punch entity after a few game 'ticks'.
-This prevents the punches for hanging around forever.
+In this episode we add the collision code for our punch entity and make it so that entities can take damage.